-The Pollinator Pavilion is a 211⁄2-foot-high, painted wood, architectural confection draped with flowers, plants, and paintings by the artists, designed as much for hummingbirds, butterflies, bees, and other pollinators, as for people.
-Sherwood and Dion have worked with living animals for years, and their approach is to emphasize the animal as an individual that is best appreciated by an actual face-to-face encounter like the one pictured below.
+The Pollinator Pavilion is a 21 1⁄2-foot-high, painted wood, architectural confection draped with flowers, plants, and paintings by the artists, designed as much for hummingbirds as for people.
+Sherwood and Dion have worked with living animals for years and their approach is to emphasize the animal as an individual that is best appreciated by an actual face-to-face encounter.
 The Pollinator Pavilion invites human viewers to slow down and allow the process of pollination and feeding to be observed with reverence and joy.